corda/corda-runtime-os/docs/kafka/security/README.md

-Add the generated CA to the brokers’ truststore so that the brokers can trust this CA
+Add the generated CA to zookeepers truststore so that the zookeepers can trust this CA
 ```
 keytool -keystore zookeeper.server.truststore.jks -alias CARoot -importcert -file ca-cert
 ```